maskedarray/FreeRTOS-FAT-SDVB-CVA6/README.md

 # cva6-freertos
+Works with 64 bit cva6 core.
+Scheduler and Timer are tested to be working.
+Multicore support is added.
 # FAT Image:
+Place the FAT Image in the top directory.
 Fat image can be downloaded at https://uofwaterloo-my.sharepoint.com/:f:/g/personal/a26rahma_uwaterloo_ca/EvUvQNwfAQRMpAd1USZW6_MBaARXmp4b1YyQEq9RphtA6w?e=UaVlFt
+# Quick Start
+use `make clean` and `make` to build the project.
+The PATH environment variable should have the path to riscv64-unknown-elf-gcc bin file.
 # Getting started

 To get more familiar with CVA6 architecture, a documentation is available: